-This campground has 15 standard sites, 8 are available on a first-come, first-served basis and 7 are reservable.
+This campground has 15 standard sites, all sites are available by reservation only.
 Sites are equipped with picnic tables and campfire rings with grills.
 There is a vault toilet, but no drinking water is available.

 Umpqua National Forest visitors are often taken aback by unique and surprising landscapes shaped by explosive geologic events.
 The 984,602-acre forest provides spectacular scenery and an abundance of natural and cultural resources.
 The translation of the word, "Umpqua," meaning "thundering waters," defines the area.
 High mountain lakes, heart-stopping rapids, peaceful ponds and thundering waterfalls, including the 272-foot Watson Falls on the North Umpqua Highway, offer visitors a renewed sense of spirit.
 Diverse ecosystems support a wide range of habitat for wildlife.
 From eagles and owls to salamanders and salmon, these species, along with many others, depend on surrounding undeveloped wilderness, clean streams and diverse forests to live.